 My application is almost ready, can I get some more time?

 We have regular funding deadlines and do not provide extensions.
-If we receive an incomplete submission we will ask you to complete it for consideration in the next round.
+If we receive an incomplete submission, we will ask you to complete your application for consideration in the next round.